Efficiency, Accuracy, and Transferability of Machine Learning Potentials: Application to Dislocations and Cracks in Iron: Atomistic fracture

 where $\gamma_{\rm s}$ is the surface energy. $B$ is a constant that is expressed as

 where $b_{ij}$ are determined by the elastic constants.
-Since $K_{\rm G}$ only depends on surface energy and elastic constants, all ML-IAPs predict similar results, ranging from 1.025-1.15 $\rm MPa\sqrt{m}$. $K_{\rm Ic}$ is always larger than $K_{\rm G}$, indicating all ML-IAPs predict lattice trapping effects.
-For (100) crack plane and (110)[1$\bar{1}0$] system, $K_{\rm Ic}$ and $K_{\rm G}$ demonstrates a quasi-linear relationship, which is more pronounced for ML-IAPs with $R_{\rm cut} = 6.5Å$ (Fig. \ref{fig:kg_kic}b).
-Crack system (110)[001] exhibits an artificial trapping barrier for part of the ML-IAPs, leading to the scattered distribution.
+Since $K_{\rm G}$ only depends on surface energy and elastic constants, all ML-IAPs predict similar results, ranging from 1.025-1.15 $\rm MPa\sqrt{m}$. $K_{\rm Ic}$ is always larger than $K_{\rm G}$, indicating that all ML-IAPs predict lattice trapping effects.
+For \{100\} crack plane, (110)[1$\bar{1}0$] system at T=0K and (110)[001] at T=100K, $K_{\rm Ic}$ and $K_{\rm G}$ show an approximately linear correlation.
+This result reveals that the critical $K$ is correlated with the surface energy in the presence of lattice trapping effects.
+Crack system (110)[001] at T=0K exhibits an artificial trapping barrier for part of the ML-IAPs, leading to the scattered distribution.

+Our analysis shows that the trained ML-IAP potentials are transferable to crack propagation simulations, and predictions are qualitatively consistent.
+Limited quantitative differences in the predictions ($K_{\rm Ic}$, lattice trapping) can be encountered based on the choice of the cutoff radius (which has been optimized here) and the ML-IAP package.